Bootstrapping vs External Funding for Consumer Apps

 Resource Constraints for Product Development

-Complex consumer apps may require substantial development resources, including:
+Complex consumer apps may require substantial bootstrapping software development resources, including:

 • Advanced technical infrastructure